Avy-Dawgs/.github/profile/README.md

 The base station is the end user interface, providing the ability to configure and launch the drone, as well as the ability to display the locations of discovered victims.
 The other important piece of the functional system is the companion computer.
-This computer performs the main logic of the design, interpreting signal strength data coming from the receiver along with location data coming from the drone's flight controller to find the locations of buried victims.
+This computer is the central brain of the system, interpreting signal strength data coming from the receiver along with location data coming from the drone's flight controller, in order to find the locations of buried victims.

 ## Current Progress
 We have demonstrated the ability to measure a WiFi signal from a mobile hotspot and find its location using the drone.
 Due to time constraints, we decided to implement this backup plan so that we have a working demonstration before we move onto testing and integrating our custom receiver.
+This being said, our ultimate goal is still to have the custom receiver in the final system.

 ### Initial Integration Tests
 The following videos are from our first test with the companion computer integrated onto the drone.